-Immune boosters support the body’s immune system – our main line of defense against pathogens.
+Immune boosters support the body’s immune system – our main line of defense against illness-causing pathogens.
 Although most people take these supplements specifically for getting over cold and flu infections in the winter season, they have a much wider range of uses, including alleviation of allergies & asthma, autoimmune and inflammatory disorders such as type 1 diabetes, and indirect benefits such as clearing mucus.

 In this guide, we’re going to take a look at how immune system boosters work.
 For more info on popular immunity supplements, check out our list page.